updated 15th June, 2021

 This isn’t always a bad thing – particularly for professional advisors like me who’ve operated in a specialist field for some years.
 It helps us identify what’s driving people to act in certain ways, so we can help guide them through their property investment journey.

-One of the most important steps in the process is to identify which of the four categories of investor types they fall into.
+One of the most important steps in the process is to identify which of the five categories of investor types they fall into.
 This enables us to establish specific strategies that help them tackle their perceived limitations and move toward becoming sophisticated investors.

 - The observer